Clinicians for Twin Cities Rent Relief

 Tax deductible

-Friends and colleagues: We are physicians and healthcare workers in Minnesota.
+Friends, colleagues, and community: We are physicians and healthcare workers in Minnesota.
 We’ve seen ICE brutalizing our communities and patients for months.
 Though the occupation has changed, the devastating impact lives on.
 People are returning to work, businesses are opening — but an unprecedented housing crisis looms.
 And you have a remarkable opportunity to help.

 Please make a tax-deductible contribution to help keep our vulnerable neighbors in their homes!
 All funds will be directed to Neighbors Helping Neighbors, a mutual aid network connecting Twin Cities communities to families most in need.